 Military and civilian members of the corps penned thousands of official and private letters, reports, diaries, memoirs, and similar records that describe their experiences as participants in Britain’s war against American independence.
 They also drew maps, collected objects, and authored memoirs about their time in America.
 Whether written for private or public consumption, many of these records have a high ethnographic content; they include often detailed descriptions of the American land and the people, including the natural and built environments, flora and fauna, and the climate.
-The creators of these records also commented on the prevalence of slavery, and encounters with Native Americans.
+The creators of these records also commented on the prevalence of slavery and described encounters with Native Americans.
 Some offer descriptions and opinions about political matters and the war.
-Taken together, the material constitutes a rich and voluminous body of sources that shed light on the war in America from the perspective of a people uniquely positioned both in the midst of the war and at its margins.
+Taken together, the material constitutes a rich and voluminous body of sources that sheds light on the war in America from the perspective of a people uniquely positioned both in the midst of the war and at its margins.

-This site will offer glimpses of this material drawn from archival collections as well as published editions of primary sources created by members of the German corps.
+This site features material drawn from archival collections as well as published editions of primary sources created by members of the German corps.
 Some entries will be short, others will be more extensive.
 They represent a wide range of emotions and sentiments; their tone and content can be serious, curious, passionate, angry, amusing, cheerful, hopeful, deflated, sad.
 My hope is that these glimpses will broaden our understanding of the German troops’ experiences in the American Revolutionary War.
 Unless otherwise noted, all translations and transcriptions are mine.